Have a Budget Wedding - Without Breaking Etiquette

 Reception Card - not necessary if your wedding ceremony and reception are in the same place.
 Even if they aren't, you can add a footnote to the invitation itself, instead of using a whole separate card.

-Map and Directions Cards - etiquette-wise, you are not required to provide these, and in the age of Mapquest and GPS, they're not as necessary as they used to be.
+Map and Directions Cards - etiquette-wise, you are not required to provide these, and in the age of Google Maps, they're not as necessary as they used to be.
 I'd do them only if your wedding is in a hard-to-find place.

 What did you register for?